What is Person Centred Counselling?

 Acceptance, Understanding, Authentic & Genuine

-The Person Centred Approach is most helpful for those that:
+The Person Centred Approach is most helpful for those who:

 Wish to explore their thoughts and feelings